 The mission of the Psychology Department is to promote curiosity and passion for the theory and practice of scientific psychology.
 Majors will become adept at using the methods necessary to design, conduct, and communicate high quality research in psychological science.
 Students may also choose to begin learning the interpersonal skills required for working in the mental health professions.
 Hence, majors will be thoroughly prepared to enter any of the field's graduate schools or related fields.
 In addition, the psychology program requires majors to develop the technological, information literacy, critical thinking, collaborative, and ethical skills that are essential for a lifetime of socially and morally responsible citizenship.
 Students will find psychology to be an excellent preparation for pursuing a wide variety of careers that require a basic understanding of human behavior.

 The Department aims to maintain and improve 1) a systematic developmental plan for achieving required writing proficiency standards; 2) required opportunities to practice and perfect oral skills that may lead to presentations in a professional context; 3) inclusion of multiple embedded and required course-related collaborative activities which are supported by sound preparation and developmental feedback; and 4) opportunities to improve interpersonal skills that are needed to work in the mental health professions.

-Students should be able to speak and write effectively in the discourse of the discipline.
+- Psychology majors graduate with an ability to write effectively and persuasively in the discourse of the discipline.